alussier17/alussier_scripts/Rat_DNAm/Scripts/Readme.md

     2. Merge bam files for each sample
         • samtools_merge_newdata.py
-        • 6 total lanes of sequencing were performed
+        • Merges the data from both sequencing runs into one for each sample
-        • 60 samples were split into 3 pools of 20 samples, each run on two lanes
+            • 60 samples were split into 3 pools of 20 samples, each run on two lanes (6 lanes total)

-    3. Call peaks using MACS2 for each sample
+    3. Call MeDIP peaks using MACS2 for each sample
         • https://github.com/taoliu/MACS
-        • callpeaks –f BAMPE –m 5 50 –bw 300 –g 2.9e9 –q 0.05
+        • macs2 callpeaks –f BAMPE –m 5 50 –bw 300 –g 2.9e9 –q 0.05
         • Split into three scripts to parallelize (one for each sequencing pool)

 #### • Analysis - Developmental profile of the hypothalamus